UCare's MSHO 2024 Part D (prescription drug) coverage

 Mail order pharmacy program

-Choose one of these ways to start receiving your medications at home:
+Once you have an account and patient profile, choose one of these ways to start getting your drugs at home:

-- Ask your provider to contact Express Scripts Mail Order.
+- Ask your provider to contact Costco Mail Order Pharmacy.

 Medicare Savings Programs